ernesto-elsaesser/txt2map/README.md

 ## Approach
 The Geoparser detects place names (toponyms) in a provided input text.
 The algorithm parses the text in three steps:

-1. Tokenize the input text and find all name "anchors", which are text spans starting with a capital letter or number
+1. Tokenize the input text and find all name "anchors", which are text spans starting with a capital letter
 2. Check if any anchor matches any commonly recognized toponyms
 3. For every match, load everything within a bounding box around the matches coordinate from OSM